Below, we take a look at the UK’s road collision and casualty statistics, including data for each country, different road users, ages, and road types.

 - Car occupant death / serious injury rate = 3 / 44

-Car occupants were not wearing seatbelts in almost half (42%) of fatal collisions in the evening and night (6pm to 8am).
+Car occupants were not wearing seatbelts in more than a third (38%) of fatal collisions in the evening and night (6pm to 8am).

 Police recorded that